Raanelom/Rust-tutorial/README.md

 - Besides the built-in data structures such as list and array, Rust also contains the structures `vector`, `string` and `hash map`.
 - A Vector can hold any type of data.
 - It can either hold data of a single type (default), or use enums to store different types.
+- Strings can be concatenated using the `+` operator.
+However, this requires borrowing the second argument.
+- Another way to concat two or more strings is by using the `format!`-macro.
+It doesn't take ownership of any of its parameters.
+- Slicing a string in Rust requires a range of indices, not a single index as in other languages.
+This is because some characters take up more than a single byte, such as characters in the string `some_str="Здравствуйте"`.
+Slicing this string like `some_str[0..4]` returns the first two characters (because they both take up 2 bytes of space).
+- It's possible to use the string-operations `chars()` and `bytes()` to iterate over a string.
+- Conclusion: Strings are complicated

 TODO: continue @ https://doc.rust-lang.org/stable/book/ch08-02-strings.html